Filters Filters — How Pool Filters Work: Sand, Cartridge & DE Filter Guide

 4. Return to Pool: Clean water flows back to the pool through the return lines

-The sand bed becomes more effective over time as trapped debris creates smaller pathways, improving filtration.
-However, this also increases pressure, requiring regular backwashing when pressure rises 8-10 PSI above the clean starting pressure.
+A slightly dirty sand bed traps somewhat finer particles as debris narrows the pathways, but only up to a point.
+As debris builds it also increases pressure, requiring regular backwashing when pressure rises 8-10 PSI above the clean starting pressure.

 Sand Filter Maintenance